DevExpress/devextreme-documentation/concepts/05 UI Components/Accordion/00 Getting Started with Accordion/10 Bind Accordion to Data.md

 You can display Accordion data from [dataSource](/Documentation/ApiReference/UI_Components/dxAccordion/Configuration/#dataSource) or [items](/Documentation/ApiReference/UI_Components/dxAccordion/Configuration/items/) array.
-Note that each data source object must contain the **title** field whose value goes to the panel's title.
+Note that each data source object must contain the **title** field whose value specifies the panel's title.
 If you want to customize the title, refer to the following section of this tutorial: [Customize Item Appearance](/Documentation/Guide/UI_Components/Accordion/Getting_Started_with_Accordion/#Customize_Item_Appearance).

 ---
 ##### jQuery